Techsrivastava/perl-backend/README.md

 ## ⚙️ Configuration

-Create a `.env` file in the root directory:
+Create a `.env` file in the project root:

 ```env
 # Server Configuration